Saienbhadke/crop-recommendation-ml/README.md

 ## Notes

 This was a beginner level project I did to get comfortable with the sklearn pipeline — data loading, preprocessing, training and evaluation.
-Planning to try other algorithms on the different projects in the future.
+Planning to try other algorithms on the different projects in the future .